Skip to content

 To set up LM Studio Server, use the following instructions:

-1. On the left hand side, click on the Developer tab (command line icon) or CTRL + 2 and then click on Server Settings.
+1. On the left hand side, click on the Developer tab (command line icon) or Ctrl + 2 and then click on Server Settings.

 2. (Optional): If you want to serve the model over your LAN, check Serve on Local Network.
 If you want to use with a website or extensive calling within VS Code, check Enable CORS.